-- Assess direct and indirect effects of the project on vegetation (including remnant, planted and regenerated), listed ecological communities, listed rare and threatened species, listed migratory species in addition to other protected flora and fauna. - Assess direct and indirect effects on habitat connectivity and wildlife movement of terrestrial or aquatic fauna species that are listed under FFG Act or DELWP Advisory listings. - Assess direct and indirect effects on ecological character and significant habitat sites in the vicinity of the project area including Bolin Bolin Billabong, Banyule Flats Wetlands, Yarra River and Koonung Creek. - Assess the potential direct and indirect effects of the project on arboricultural elements (including remnant, planted and regenerated trees).
+- Assess direct and indirect effects of the project on vegetation (including remnant, planted and regenerated), listed ecological communities, listed rare and threatened species and other protected flora and fauna, consistent with relevant State policies. - Assess direct and indirect effects on habitat connectivity and wildlife movement of terrestrial or aquatic fauna species that are listed under the FFG Act, DELWP Advisory list, or of listed migratory species. - Assess direct and indirect effects on ecological character and significant habitat sites near the project area including Bolin Bolin Billabong, Banyule Flats Wetlands, Yarra River and Koonung Creek. - Assess the potential direct and indirect effects of the project on arboricultural elements (including remnant, planted and regenerated trees).